-DANCE Pilot is looking at the feasiblity of conducting a large RCT comparing the safety of direct oral anticoagulants (DOAC) versus warfarin in the early period (30 days) after cardiac surgery in patients with an indication for oral anticoagulation.
+The DANCE Pilot trial will compare the safety of direct oral anticoagulants (DOAC) versus warfarin in the early period (30 days) after cardiac surgery in patients with an indication for oral anticoagulation.